 Media and awards

 During the buildings' construction, Edward Duckett of Mies's office created an architectural model of one of the towers, which was displayed on Michigan Avenue as part of a promotional campaign for the development.
 Another model, measuring 6 feet (1.8 m) tall, was displayed in New York's Museum of Modern Art (MoMA) in 1950.
 After the buildings were completed, architectural students from around the world came to visit the structures.
 MoMA featured the towers in another exhibition about postwar architecture in 1953, and they were depicted in a book accompanying the exhibition.
 In subsequent years, the buildings were detailed in many modern-architecture books.
-The towers were also among ten Chicago buildings that were displayed in an architecture exhibit at the Sears Tower in the mid-1990s.
-They were showcased in Phyllis Lambert's traveling exhibit Mies in America in the early 2000s, and the Art Institute of Chicago also featured them in a 2005 exhibit about post–World War II Chicago architecture.
+Pictures of the towers were also shown at an architecture exhibit at the Sears Tower in the mid-1990s, which featured nine other Chicago buildings.
+The towers were showcased in Phyllis Lambert's traveling exhibit Mies in America in the early 2000s, and the Art Institute of Chicago also hosted material about them in a 2005 exhibit about post–World War II Chicago architecture.

 Architectural influence

-When 860 and 880 North Lake Shore Drive were completed, they contrasted with the masonry apartment buildings that dominated Chicago at the time, and few buildings anywhere had a similar design.
+When 860–880 Lake Shore Drive were completed, they contrasted with the masonry apartment buildings that dominated Chicago at the time, and few buildings anywhere had a similar design.
 After the towers were finished, glass facades became more prevalent across Chicago apartment buildings, while apartments with balconies became less prevalent.
 A myriad of glass-box skyscrapers was also built in the U.S..
 Examples of such towers included the Lever House and Seagram Building in New York, as well as the Sears Tower and John Hancock Center in Chicago.
-The buildings' design became commonplace internationally, and The Wall Street Journal described their use of prefabricated steel-and-glass exteriors as "one of [Mies's] crowning realizations".
+Phyllis Lambert, whose father Samuel Bronfman's company had commissioned the Seagram Building, said that she had recommended that Mies design that building after seeing 860–880 Lake Shore Drive.
+Similar designs became commonplace internationally, and The Wall Street Journal described their use of prefabricated steel-and-glass exteriors as "one of [Mies's] crowning realizations".
 Mies's disciples copied elements of the design in projects around the world, though the biographer Detlef Mertins wrote that not all of these projects' facades were so closely related to their superstructures.
 When the buildings became Chicago Landmarks in 1996, the Associated Press noted that "all those other high-rises [in other big cities] look like these two".

 The development helped bring attention to Mies's architectural style, The Chicago Tribune wrote in 1964 that 860–880 Lake Shore Drive, along with buildings such as Marina City, were examples of a new school of Chicago architecture.
 Another writer for the periodical Universitas wrote that it "does not seem possible" to create a steel-and-glass building with a simpler design than 860–880 Lake Shore Drive or the Seagram Building.
 Paul Gapp of the Chicago Tribune wrote in 1981 that 860–880 Lake Shore Drive was among the "internationally famed classics" designed by Mies in Chicago, and Gapp later wrote that the towers had helped make Mies "the 20th Century's single most influential architect".
 The historian Carl W. Condit wrote that the buildings had influenced modernist architecture in a similar manner to how the Empire State Building and the Woolworth Building had influenced earlier architectural styles.